Nithin218/awesome-taxonomy-of-hallucination-types-in-large-language-models-for-research-applications/README.md

 ## Citation Integrity Audit

-Before any reference was added to this repository or the accompanying paper, it was independently checked against an authoritative source (publisher page, DOI/Crossref, PubMed, or the paper's own GitHub repository) and a secondary source (Semantic Scholar, ACL Anthology, or a university research portal).
-The full methodology, summary statistics, and a per-reference verification table are documented in the audit report.
+Before references were included in the accompanying research paper, they were checked against authoritative bibliographic sources and secondary scholarly sources.
+The audit report documents the verification methodology, summary results, and per-reference checks.

 **Result: 25/25 references verified.
 0 fabricated.
 0 metadata mismatches.**